-First exhibition of the project Artists in Collections — “Vacation is work” by Aet Ader and Laur Kaunissaare in Narva-Jõesuu Ethnography Museum
+Aet Ader and Laur Kaunissaare at Narva-Jõesuu Ethnography Museum

-Vacation is work is one of the main axis of the modern life.
-People work a lot and the vacation time, as a break from it, is a fond dream to look forward to.
-But one’s vacation means work for another person and nowhere is it more clear than in a monofunctional resort town.
-There has been a lot of vacationing in Narva-Jõesuu.
+Vacation/work is one of the main axes of the modern life.
+People work a lot and vacation time, as a break from it, is a fond dream to look forward to.
+But one’s vacation means work for another person and nowhere is it clearer than in a monofunctional resort town.
+Over the years, many people have gone on vacation to Narva-Jõesuu.
 But there has also been a lot of work so other people could enjoy their vacation.

-Visiting Narva-Jõesuu today, one can smell the bittersweet nostalgia in the air.
+Visiting Narva-Jõesuu today, one can smell the bittersweet nostalgia inthe air.
 When it comes to this town, the golden era of vacationing is remembered fondly, but there have been several golden eras — Tsarist Russia, interwar Estonia and the Soviet era.
 Narva-Jõesuu Ethnography Museum gives a thorough overview of the town’s glorious past.
-Perhaps the future is already set in some business plans as well.
-But there is one time that is missing from this museum.
+Perhaps the future is already set in some business plans too.
+But there is one era missing from this museum.

-Aet Ader and Laur Kaunissaare are creating an exposition of the present of Narva-Jõesuu as a resort town.
+Aet Ader and Laur Kaunissaare created an exposition of the present of Narva-Jõesuu as a resort town.
 Of the moment when the dream of a vacation meets the reality of work.
-In collaboration with the photographer Diana Tamane, a photo series of the current spas of Narva-Jõesuu — Noorus, Meresuu and Narva-Jõesuu Sanatorium — was born.
-On the two terraces of the ethnography museum, which are not usually open to visitors, objects from the current vacation culture are displayed in addition to the photo series.
-The exhibition opens the world of both visitors and employees and focuses on the time-transcending solidarity that connects us all in the hard work and the desire to take a vacation.
+In collaboration with photographer Diana Tamane, a photo series of the current spas of Narva-Jõesuu — Noorus, Meresuu and Narva-Jõesuu Sanatorium — was born.
+On the two terraces of the ethnography museum, which are not usually open to visitors, objects from the current vacation culture were displayed in addition to the photo series.
+The exhibition opened the world of both visitors and employees, and focused on the time-transcending solidarity that connects us all in the hard work and the desire to take a vacation.

 Thank you: Ljubov Nikkar, Darja Andrejeva, City of Narva-Jõesuu, Mihkel Lember and Tõnu Narro, Meresuu Spa & Hotel, Narva-Jõesuu Spa & Sanatorium, Noorus SPA Hotel, Madis Tuuder, Museum of Estonian Architecture